-You want to grow a vegetable garden, but unfortunately all you have is partial shade, or even worse–full shade.
+You want to grow a vegetable garden, but unfortunately, all you have is partial shade, or even worse, full shade.
 Don’t despair.
 While you can’t grow everything you might want to, there are lots of fruits, vegetables, and herbs that do well in shade.
-In fact, I’ve made a list with pictures of 30 edible plants that grow in the shade.
+In this blog post, I give you just that: a list with pictures of 30 edible plants that grow in the shade!

 Realistic Expectations for Growing Edible Plants in Shade

 Just because a fruit or vegetable is shade tolerant, doesn’t mean that it will grow exactly the same as it would in full sun.
 Expect your plants to grow slower and produce less of a harvest.

 If possible, you can get a bit more sun by trimming trees or removing them altogether.
 If the area is by a fence, you could always paint it white to help reflect the light, or even set up a mirror if you have a large one.

 That said, here are some options for shade-tolerant fruit, vegetables, and herbs!

 Fruits that Grow in Shade

 There are a surprising amount of fruits that will grow well in the shade.
 In fact, there are at least 10 that I didn’t list, because I garden in Zone 3 in Canada, and I don’t like listing plants that I have no hope of growing.
 Wherever you are, I recommend buying any fruit bushes or trees at a local greenhouse and asking the staff if the variety you want to buy can be grown in partial shade.

 Don’t try and ask the staff at a big box store.
 Chances are very high that they will not know.

 P.S.
 There’s a surprising amount of fruit you can grow in Zone 3.
 Check out these 28 hardy fruits you can grow!